George Harrison: ‘My Sweet Lord’

 The Beatles

-George is also known as a spiritual seeker and embraced Eastern Mysticism for many years during the late 1960’s and throughout the 1970’s.
-But this was just a part of his journey.
-It seems that all along he was seeking the One True God rather than just a ‘religious experience’, and George found him in the final months of his life on earth.
+George is also known as a spiritual seeker who embraced eastern mysticism for many years during the 1960s and 70s.
+But this was just a part of his spiritual journey.
+It seems that all along he was seeking the One True God rather than just a ‘religious experience’.
+George committed his life to Jesus Christ in the final year of his life on earth.

 Author Bob Spitz wrote in his book; ‘The Beatles: The Biography’